Packages from Planet X: Episodes

+Part 1: Tired of Copernicus constantly ruining his fun with the packages, Dan concocts a plan to get him recalled to Planet X. The plan works, but instead of freeing Dan for nonstop fun, it leads Copernicus's bosses to send a much more competent alien named Xanthicus to take his place.
+Xanthicus takes over Dan's dad's body and begins cocooning the town with brutal efficiency.
+When Dan's efforts to extract the alien from his dad fail Dan realizes he has no choice but to travel to Planet X in order to get the only device that can free his father and save the town.
+Meanwhile, Calimary is all alone without Copernicus, and Xanthicus refuses to take her in.
+Part 2: Dan and Amanda travel through a portal to Planet X in search of an Extractor to rid the alien Xanthicus from Dan's dad, while Troll stays behind and teams up with his new friend Calimary to try to stop the alien from cocooning all of Iron Bay.
+All three teens however end up captured in their own ways, with Dan and Amanda being imprisoned on Planet X and threatened with having their brains eaten by alien gourmands, and Troll being tied to a chair at his family's warehouse by Xanthicus in preparation to be cocooned.
+On Dan and Amanda's end, they realize their only hope may lie in both teaming up with Copernicus and exposing the truth on how Dan first got the packages, but can the creepy alien and his overlords be trusted?

 Production

 Originally planned as a feature film, the idea of the series came from Jeff Harter after several weeks of research and revisiting what he liked as a 10-year-old kid: Sci-fi, comic books, superheroes, robots, space ships, aliens, monsters, and anything to do with outer space.
 The idea of where the packages came from on Planet X was one of those old novelty toy ads he noticed.

 Reception

 The series received a mixed reception.
 Joyce Slaton of Common Sense Media described the series as an iffy, fast-paced animated series, with "rude humor" and "alien gadgets" coupled with cartoon violence.
 She further argued that some young children might be "intimidated or overstimulated by the fast pace."